GrottoPress/mel/README.md

    The `DoSomeWork.run_*` methods accept the following additional arguments:

    - `retries`: Number of times to attempt a task after it fails, before giving up.
 Default: `2`.
-Eg: `DoSomeWork.run(... retries: 1, ...)`
+Eg: `DoSomeWork.run(... retries: 1, ...)`.
+A task fails when any exception is raised during run.

 1. Start *Mel*: